sciZer0/7/v/README.md

 <br>

-This paper proposes an idea (set of ideas/solutions) about an innovative blockchain protocol.
+This paper proposes an idea (set of ideas/solutions) about a revolutionary blockchain protocol.

 The protocol is considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.